Brenden-NTUT/MADDPG-implemented-the-whole-process-Code-from-Phil-/README.md

 - If you faced the error `from torch._C import * (ImportError: DLL load failed: The specified module could not be found.`
 - The way I solved this error, is to download ANACONDA(https://docs.anaconda.com/anaconda/install/)
 - Install Torch 1.4.0 in the ANACONDA environment, and look for the file  _C.lib_
 - Copy it to the `multiagent-particle-envs\maddpg\Lib\site-packages` folder.
+The reason to do this is that somehow ANACONDA will help install the complete package for torch 1.4.0, and the package downloaded from the official PyTorch website missing the _C.lib_ file.
+- I also found out some people's packages downloaded from the official PyTorch website including the _C.lib_ file, but the location of it isn't able to let the code import.
 - `python do.py` If you all set, you can start running the code!
-- It may took some time running it,
+- It may take some time to run it, depending on your computer.
+-